 ADRA has donated very useful supplies and pledged further support.
 The global Seventh-day Adventist Church continues to support with supplies and funds since we are operating now far outside our budget and patients are often unable to pay.
 It’s taking the massive resources of these supporting groups to keep us open.

 We had a visit from the President, Ellen Johnson-Sirleaf, on August 24.
 She has pledged her support for our hospital, which we sorely need.
 Within the following 48 hours, we were out of fuel.
-But, just in time, one of the executives of a major fuel company dropped by on the request of the President and donated some 500 gallons of fuel.
+But, just in time, one of the executives of a major fuel company dropped by at the request of the President and donated some 500 gallons of fuel.

 On a few bright notes: the hospital routinely rings with the healthy cries of newborns, our first very complicated trauma patient is doing well, and our staff continues to work even though we are low on isolation gowns and doing triage out of the hospital in the rain.
 We have had a few patients who were later confirmed to have Ebola.
 So we hope and pray that we stay healthy and that we can provide some hope to the few patients who reach us in time for our meager capabilities to treat.
 Our death rate has skyrocketed as we try to treat a mixture of late stage disease, but we are growing stronger as a hospital.
 Our staff is doing much better with safety precautions.
 One of the best features about Liberians is that they frequently express their gratitude.
 “Thank you, doc” and “thank you mama” follows me through the day, regardless of the whether or not I’ve actually been able to help.
 Personally, I’m exhausted.
 But, it helps to work with a dedicated staff and administration.
-It helps that Dr. James Appel, who has worked in Chad for the past 10 years, was able come to add his knowledge and skill.
+It helps that Dr. James Appel, who has worked in Chad for the past 10 years, was able to come to add his knowledge and skill.
 It helps to see patients improve.
 It helps to only take on those challenges that I can help, and leave the rest to someone else.
 It helps to know we have a great deal of support from around the world.
 And we pray that this outbreak has an end date in 2014.